delicb/firefox-auto-tab-grouping/README.md

 ### Editing Workflow
 1. Click the "Edit" button next to any group or rule
+2. A full-width modal dialog opens with improved spacing and layout
-2. Modify the values in the inline form that appears
+3. Modify the values in the professional edit form:
+   - **Groups**: Change name using the text input, select colors from the large grid
+   - **Rules**: Switch pattern types, edit patterns with helpful placeholders, reassign groups
+4. Click outside the modal or use "Cancel" to discard changes
-3. Use "Save" to commit changes or "Cancel" to discard
-4. All edits are validated and saved immediately
+5. Use "Save" to commit changes - all edits are validated before saving
-5. Browser tab groups update automatically to reflect changes
+6. The modal closes automatically and browser tab groups update to reflect changes

+**Modal Features:**
+- **Full-width design**: Spacious editing interface with proper form layout
+- **Background dimming**: Clear focus on the edit dialog with overlay
+- **Large color picker**: Easy-to-click color options with visual feedback
+- **Smart validation**: Real-time pattern validation and duplicate prevention
+- **Keyboard support**: Tab navigation and Enter/Escape shortcuts

 ## Tab Groups in Firefox